Team East Sussex (TES) Terms of Reference

 - Where the TES Board chooses to bring an individual’s membership to an end through early cessation, the Chair will write to the individual member officially terminating their membership.

 - TES members may resign from TES giving no fewer than 20 working days’ notice to the Chair and TES Secretariat.

-- Should a TES member resign or have their membership terminated, s/he shall be replaced according to the balance of representation described in section 3.
+- Should a TES member resign or have their membership terminated, they shall be replaced according to the balance of representation described in section 3.
 The procedure for recruiting to TES in such an event is given in Appendix B.

 5. TES Chair and Vice Chair

 - The Chair of TES shall be a business representative drawn from the existing TES membership.
 The full role of the TES Chair is set out in Appendix C.